 We do see other kinds of adult relationships in children’s stories.
 These are never glamorised, and most often depicted as problematic and villainous.
-I do love Kate diCamillo’s Mercy Watson series of early readers, but the sisters next door are typical of non-romantic adult relationships depicted in children’s stories.
+I do love Kate diCamillo’s Mercy Watson series of early readers, but the two women (sisters?) next door are typical of non-romantic adult relationships depicted in children’s stories.
 The two old ladies next door are the in-group opponents across the Mercy Watson series.
 The spinster sisters fit the thin-fat duo archetype, and their personalities match their BMI.
 Eugenia is scrawny, mean and unempathetic.
 We want to see her punished a little.
 Meanwhile, the younger sister, “Baby”, is under her thumb, slightly stupid though basically nice.

 Can we find examples of Boston marriages and other queer relationships in older stories?
 Well, yes and no. Even when they exist in classic literature, modern audiences code them as different kinds of queer, commonly by erasing the possibility of non-sexual and non-romantic alliances altogether.
 A standout case study of that is with Diana’s aunt in Anne of Green Gables, now coded as unambiguously lesbian in Anne With an E.